AlikinDima/Slider/README.md

 * include css file

 ## GET START
-1. paste your page in prepared container this code
+1. paste this code on your page in the prepared container

         <div class="slider">
             <div class="adslide-wrapper">